yurigbur/jippy/README.md

 options:
   -h, --help            show this help message and exit --output OUTPUT, -o OUTPUT
-                        Write the output to the specified file (does not work for count)
+                        Write the output to the specified file.
 ```